Saturday, June 22, 2024

 “Dead things are formed from under the waters, and the inhabitants thereof.
 Hell is naked before him, and destruction hath no covering.”
 Job 26:5-6

-this is, women’s work!”
+“But Father, this is, women’s work!”
 Tommy backed away, from the pantry work table with a look of disgust upon his young face.

 A few days later, Barb just wanted to cry at the state of her pantry and table – the cloth was a finger-wiped mess.
 But frankly, she was too tired, and too bloated to care.
 Doing what she could, just keeping up, she tried to do some catch up, but that was cut short, by the warm trickle, then a flow, of liquid running down her legs.
 The midwife called, both Hul and Tommy hotfooted elsewhere – especially, Hul.
-For he’d heard the piercing screams of other women, did not want to hear those of his wife’s.
+For he had heard the piercing screams of other women, did not want to hear those of his wife’s.
 But he had heard the loudest, for the last of them had been during third watch (early am).
 So had half, if not most, the village.
-Tommy, staying with Hul’s mother, Enoch’s widow, had apparently slept right through it – for he’d been playing all day with his cousins.
-Hul past much of the time sitting beneath a tree in the common area, wanting to get far away, but at the same time...Was that a baby’s cry that reached his ear?
-He was up.
-At the door, he was greeted by, not the midwife, but her bouncer – Glorianna, who’d directed him to wait at the long table.
-A moment later, the midwife carried the bundle to him, but he didn’t immediately acknowledge the infant, for his concern was Barb.
-The midwife, gently, respectfully, barred the man’s entrance into his chamber.
-“She’s fine, just messy right now, so you can’t see her just yet.”
-She then unbundled the child, holding up the naked baby.
-“You’ve a healthy son.”
-Giving the boy’s father just enough, but no more, time to examine for himself.
-She then rebundled the infant, for the night air was chill.
+Tommy, staying with Enoch’s widow, his great grandmother, had apparently slept right through it – for he had been playing all day with his cousins.
+Hul past much of the time sitting beneath a tree in the common area, wanting to get far away, but at the same time...

 For the next two or three days, Hul was basically homeless – more by choice than anything.
-With women coming and going…nah, better to sleep in either the common area or maybe in the council house – but the later, was usually occupied by young men.
+With women coming and going…nah, better to sleep in either the common area or maybe crash for a bit in the council house – but the later, was usually occupied by young men.
 Hul was really in no frame of mind to hear, or smell, farting contests throughout the night.
 He took his place beneath one of the trees in the common area.

-He'd memories of Purveyors too.
+He had memories of Purveyors too.
 One of the shopkeepers, had a certain set a quarterly dreadfuls, entitled, “PUA,” short for “Pick Up Artist” written and illustrated by some guy, called Hugh…or something like that.
 No, Hugh wasn’t a nancy – well, at least not outwardly, but who knows, who cares.
 His take was, well that, but the man was like the proverbial sun-dial – absolutely right, once daily.
 Marriage did soften a man.
 That was a fact.
 Hul enjoyed good meals, served in clean bowls and trenchers, upon a clean oil-cloth; he enjoyed wearing clean clothing, sleeping on a bed of recently aired skins and covers washed and rinsed with fresh smelling herbs.
 He, however, sure did miss…but that couldn’t be for yet awhile.
 How long?
-A few weeks?
-Months?
-He didn’t know, but from what he’d heard…Better to wait; his wife was probably tore up some, and needed to heal.
+A few months?
+He didn’t know, but from what he’d heard…Better to wait; his wife was probably torn up some, and needed to heal.

 Realm of spirits

-within the heavenly castle, two angels were playing a round of multi-dimensional algebraic scrabble.
+Meanwhile, in one of the breakrooms, within the heavenly castle, two angels were playing a round of multi-dimensional algebraic scrabble.
 The one had bungled a move; that wasn’t usual.
 “Something has been bothering you, may I ask?”
 His partner – in the LORD God’s service – didn’t quite know how to address what had been bothering him; he then just outed with it.
 “So farbeit, for me to even think I might know a mere billionth of the Most High God’s will, but why…why is ImpotentRage still running about?”
+The monstrosity - though, technically, an imp – wielded almost a devil’s power.
 His co-servant shook his head, “I do not know, but that one is exceedingly dangerous.”
-Both knew the falling out between he and Destroyer was being tabled – at least for a season.
+Both knew of the falling out between the imp and Destroyer was being tabled – at least for a season.
 “Things are going to get ugly in Enoch.”

-bedstead of iron, while reaching for another mega-maggot; oh yeah, tasty – unlike those bland things, found upon any expired beast of forest or field.
+Mouth was relaxing upon Destroyer’s bedstead of iron, while reaching for another mega-maggot; oh yeah, tasty – unlike those bland things, found upon any expired beast of forest or field.
 He reached for one of the animal skin covers – its underside matted with decaying flesh - and caressed it to his boogery snout; he took in the odor.
 “Oh, this is the best.”
 Mouth hugged himself, twisting his swollen body.
 Oooch, the movement had caused the chastity belt, which Destroyer had put upon him, to chafe, and reopen a wound, which the belt’s constraints had aggravated.
 But Mouth kind of liked that.
 What Mouth didn’t like, however, was the worry he felt.
-Destroyer had been absent for several days; he’d said something about a business trip.
-Business trip…then why hadn’t he’d been invited to come along.
+Destroyer had been absent for several days; he had said something about a business trip.
+Business trip…then why hadn’t he been invited to come along?
+This had been the forth…no, the fifth, one.
 Mouth, of course, knew better, through experience, than to ask for any details; was one thing to play dungeon, but another to be locked into one.
-Mouth was trying to stop himself from considering the unthinkable: Destroyer might actually be lying? to him, and was presently with another, enjoying the games they’d played.
+Mouth was trying to stop himself from considering the unthinkable: Destroyer might actually be…lying? to him, and was presently with another, enjoying the games they played.
 Something was different, that was undeniable; for Mouth had, before the previous business trip, had exclaimed to his dom, “Wha, wol, what about me?”
 To which Destroyer had coldly replied, “What about you!”

 Mouth’s ears were alerted to a disturbance in the outer corridor.
-He smiled, upon hearing the delicious sound of a human skull - a servant, likely, who’d gotten too close, or had simply existed - being crushed into a stone wall, not too far outside Destroyer’s private chambers, of which – at least for the time being - only Mouth had access.
+He smiled, upon hearing the delicious sound of a human skull - a servant, likely, who had passed too close, or had simply existed - being crushed into a stone wall, not too far outside Destroyer’s private chambers, of which – at least for the time being - only Mouth had access.
 Before Mouth had time to assume an alluring position, the chamber door opened with a bang.
 In swaggered Destroyer.
 But he wasn’t alone; with him was ImpotentRage – the big imp, with an oversized tongue, was licking on a large rectangular lollipop – one that looked like it had lain, for about a lunar cycle, in a gutter, somewhere in NuMarket.
 With a cold stare, Destroyer snapped, “Be gone.”
 He then tossed Mouth the key to the chastity belt – it landed into a pile of muck; Mouth winced in pain, as he frantically searched the pile before him, and then another; meanwhile Destroyer’s foot was impatiently tap, tap, tapping away.

 Leaving Destroyer’s underground lair, Mouth was left with having to consider his prospects – a tough call for many, if not most, imps.
 He wasn’t about to join Destroyer’s harem of previous months.
 The competition to possess humans, and even great beasts, was keen – usually a bit too keen for imps who weren’t servicing a devil.
-ImpotentRage was one of the few imps who was able to, sometimes, possess a human – but the last human he’d possessed, had gotten into a barfight, lost, and was presently screaming away within the stinking fires of Sheol.
-Mouth passed a swine farm, swearing, he’d NEVER get that desperate.
+ImpotentRage was one of the few imps who was able to, sometimes, possess a human – but the last human he had possessed, had gotten into a barfight, lost, and was presently screaming away within the stinking fires of Sheol.
+Mouth passed a swine farm, swearing, he would NEVER get that desperate.
 Well, didn’t take long for Mouth to get that desperate; hardly a day later, he took possession of a male swine, and things were … eh, somewhat tolerable.
 For a season, a short one, for Mouth.
 The bull swine, was a rock, and trying to chat up a certain sow - who was bathing herself in a pond, which the farmer had put in for his animals.
 The boar was mesmerized, watching the sow – oh yeah, she was a babe; but Mouth didn’t want any parts of that.
 Instead, Mouth took the helm, running his host in an alternate direction.
 Problem was, the other boar didn’t swing that way, and being bigger and meaner, killed Mouth’s host.

 Mouth was not having a good season.